 My chosen strategy will open a long entry when the moving average in 100 periods crosses over the moving average in 300 periods.

 I generated this trading strategy using the “Cross Finder” algorithm included in the Prorealtime template available in my shop.
-This algorithm allows us to test all the moving average crossings fastly.
+This algorithm allows us to test all the moving average crossings quickly.
 The results are then sorted in ascending order depending on their performances.

 Source code of the entry openings

 The following source code is runnable on the Prorealtime platform.
 It will open a long entry when the moving average on 100 periods crosses over the moving average on 300 periods.
-It will be active only while the cash market session, that is to say, from 09h00 until 21h30.
+It will be active only during the cash market session, that is to say, from 09h00 until 21h30.
 All the opened entries will be automatically closed at 21h30 anyway.

 // Strategy-test for the Dax 40 in a 10 minutes timeframe